kubedb/docs/docs/guides/mariadb/migration/databaseMigration.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# MySQL Database Migration
+# MariaDB Database Migration

-This guide will show you how to use `KubeDB` Migrator to migrate an existing `MySQL` database — such as one running on AWS RDS or any external instance — entirely into a KubeDB-managed `MySQL` with minimal downtime.
+This guide will show you how to use `KubeDB` Migrator to migrate an existing `MariaDB` database — such as one running on AWS RDS or any external instance — entirely into a KubeDB-managed `MariaDB` with minimal downtime.

 ## Before You Begin